17-Year-Old Charged In Dorchester Shooting That Damaged Postal Truck

 On Wednesday, Boston Police said the teenager has since been arrested.
 He was charged with aiding and abetting and assault with a dangerous weapon.

-A court-ordered GPS monitoring device that was recovered at the scene of the shooting was later determined to belong to the suspect.MORE NEWS: Watch The Derek Chauvin Trial Live
+A court-ordered GPS monitoring device that was recovered at the scene of the shooting was later determined to belong to the suspect.MORE NEWS: Jeffrey Yao, Accused In Deadly Stabbing At Winchester Library, Found Not Guilty By Reason Of Insanity

 He is expected to appear in Boston Juvenile Court.